-The Company evaluated whether there are any conditions and events, considered in the aggregate, that raise substantial doubt about its ability to continue as a going concern within one year beyond the filing of this Annual Report on Form 10-K..
+The Company evaluated whether there are any conditions and events, considered in the aggregate, that raise substantial doubt about its ability to continue as a going concern within one year beyond the filing of this Annual Report on Form 10-K.

-Based on such evaluation, management believes that the Company's existing cash and cash equivalents and marketable securities as of December 31, 2016, funds available under the ATM offering, and proceeds that will become available to the Company upon sale of the Company's State net operating losses (NOL) and R&D tax credits under the State of New Jersey's Technology Business Tax Certificate Transfer Program will be sufficient to satisfy the Company's operating cash needs for at least one year after the filing of this Annual Report.
+Based on such evaluation, management believes that the Company's existing cash and cash equivalents and marketable securities as of December 31, 2017 and proceeds that became and will become available to the Company upon sale of the Company's state net operating losses, or NOL, and research and development, or R&D, tax credits under the State of New Jersey's Technology Business Tax Certificate Transfer Program will be sufficient to satisfy the Company's operating cash needs for at least one year after the filing of this Annual Report.

-The Technology Business Tax Certificate Transfer Program enables qualified, unprofitable New Jersey based technology or biotechnology companies to sell a percentage of NOL and research and development (R&D) tax credits to unrelated profitable corporations, subject to meeting certain eligibility criteria.
+The Technology Business Tax Certificate Transfer Program enables qualified, unprofitable New Jersey based technology or biotechnology companies to sell a percentage of NOL and R&D tax credits to unrelated profitable corporations, subject to meeting certain eligibility criteria.
 Based on consideration of various factors, including application processing time and past trend of benefits made available under the program, management believes that it is probable that the Company's plans to sell NOLs can be effectively implemented to address the Company's short term financial needs.
-The Company participated in this program during November 2016 through the sale of R&D tax credits generated in the year ended December 31, 2015.
-The proceeds from this sale were recorded as Income tax benefit.
+The Company participated in this program during November 2016 and February 2018 through the sale of R&D tax credits and NOLs generated in the years ended December 31, 2015 and 2016, respectively.
+The proceeds from such sales are recorded as Income tax benefit when sales occur or proceeds are received.
+In February 2018, the Company received \$5.3 million from such sales.